Unbounded domains in hierarchically hyperbolic groups: Introduction

 Obtaining a result about all subgroups of a group usually requires some amount of technical work, and Theorem~\ref{thm:subeyries} is no exception.
 In particular, the subgroup considered may be heavily distorted, and it may have exotic interaction with the hierarchical structure.
 For this reason, the proof of Theorem~\ref{thm:subeyries} forms the most involved part of the paper, although the techniques used are, in essence, elementary.

 Apart from providing a simpler proof of the omnibus subgroup theorem, we expect more applications to stem from a better understanding of subgroups of hierarchically hyperbolic groups.
-For instance, Theorem~\ref{thm:subeyries} could be useful for proving results on \emph{uniform uniform} exponential growth similar to the ones previously mentioned for mapping class groups and cube complexes with isolated flats.
+For instance, Theorem~\ref{thm:subeyries} can be used to simplify part of the proof of the Tits alternative for hierarchically hyperbolic groups \cite{durhamhagensisto:correction}.
+It could also be useful for proving results on \emph{uniform uniform} exponential growth similar to those for mapping class groups \cite{mangahas:uniform} and square complexes \cite{karsageev:uniform}.

 \textbf{Acknowledgements.}